-Britain's Brexit plan?
-There is no plan, leaked memo says
+Disputed memo says Britain has no Brexit plan

 "It may be 6 months before there is a view on priorities/negotiation strategy as the political situation in the UK and the EU evolves," said the document, titled "Brexit Update".

-May's spokeswoman said the Deloitte memo was unsolicited, had nothing to do with the government and had no credence.
-Deloitte declined immediate comment.
+May's spokeswoman said the Deloitte memo was unsolicited, had nothing to do with the government, had no credibility and was wrong because the government did have a Brexit plan.

-"It was not commissioned by the government," May's spokeswoman told reporters.
-"It does seem as though this is a firm touting for business now aided by the media."
+"We do have a plan, so I dispute that wholeheartedly," May's spokeswoman told reporters.
+The spokeswoman suggested that Deloitte was touting for business with the report.

+Deloitte said the note was intended primarily for internal audiences, was not commissioned by the government and was written without input from any government department.
+It was unclear if it meant internal Deloitte or government audiences.

 But such a disorderly portrayal of the government underscores both the extent of the turmoil unleashed by the June 23 vote to leave the EU and the uncertainties ahead as May tries to pull Britain out of the world's biggest trading bloc.